Nordre Ekre: The oldest buildings

 When the current yard was established, after the division in 1851, it was partly with buildings from the former location, partly with new buildings and partly with buildings that were moved from elsewhere.
 Photographs from the early 1900s show more buildings than those which currently stand on the farm.
-Here were stables, a piggery and several other outbuildings, but the buildings were not so clearly defined in an inner and outer yard, as they are on som of the other Heidal farms.
+Here were stables, a piggery and several other outbuildings, but the buildings were not so clearly defined in an inner and outer yard, as they are on some of the other Heidal farms.
 According to Norske gardsbruk the farm is thought at one time to have comprised 17 buildings, including the mountain farm (summer pasture) and cabins.

 As farming changed over the years, more buildings were demolished and relocated.
 The stables were, for example, taken down and re-erected as a cottage, and the former barn was part of a larger cattle shed and barn, which has now been partly converted into guest rooms, as well as banqueting facilities and a farm museum.

 The other six buildings from before the twentieth century today, form a not completely closed «firkanttun» (=square yard).
 The house lived in by the last generation farmers, is from 1976, and is pulled slightly back from the yard.

 The buildings at Nordre Ekre are not listed or preserved, but the farm is part of the important cultural building environment and cultural landscape in Heidal, with and architectural finish, buildings and location in the terrain typical of the buildings in the valley from the 17th century onwards.
 All the buildings around the yard are log houses from before 1900, and all, except for «Aurbua», are registered by the Norwegian Directorate for Cultural Heritage, in SEFRAK, a national register of old buildings and other national heritage sites and objects.
 The buildings are dated «1700s» in SEFRAK.
 The dating, and the fact that no buildings remain on the former site, now Midtre Ekre, makes it likely that most of the buildings were moved to Nordre Ekre with the farm division in 1851.